anon-blue/anon.blue/README.txt

 hhhhhhhhhhhhhhhhtrtrhyryhrtrytrhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh
 hhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhgbkkkk      lkpopnpmp[pmp   ad
 fsafasdfwfvffjdfasdfkkkkkkkkkkjhasjkahsslajsbkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkk
-kkkkkkkkkkkkkkkkkkkkkkkkkkk☻ ☻ ☻ Jamie Lee Pierce Wanted for raping his 3 year o ld daughter has guns and just got out of prison felons cant have weapons!
-He mig ht shoot up a shtore or somethiung he is mentally unwell and very sick!
-Read bel ow for more!
+kkkkkkkkkkkkkkkkkkkkkkkkkk☻ ☻ ☻ Jamie Lee Pierce Wanted for raping his 3 year ol d daughter has guns and just got out of prison felons cant have weapons!
+He migh t shoot up a shtore or somethiung he is mentally unwell and very sick!
+Read belo w for more!
 Find him on instagram and make him turn himself in!
+He has a faceboo k too!
+Jamie Lee Pierce Born 09/16/1994 current addy 318 mcglone lan flemingsbur g, ky 41041 his dads place, from alpena michigan. ☻ ☻ ☻

+                                                            vbndcvbn😓😓😓😓😓😓3716s5
+2637😓😓😓,:'@+#:_"),ndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvuue
+eeueuueeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeendcvbndcvbndcvbnd
+cvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbnd
+cvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbnd
+cvbndcvbndcvbn`00bndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbnd
+cvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbnd
+cvbndcvbndcvbndcvbni5irbn,cg,kjfgvbjcvmnbjcvmnbujcdfk,o lcmjfkbjc.fnhgubfchyafgz
+hdyhrufcx9djuvdcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvsssssshenmendcvbnd
+cvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbnd
+cvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbnd
+cvbndcvbndcvbndcvbndcvbndcvbpdddddddiiiiiscpbackrpcvbndcvbndcvbndcvbnddffffcvbnd
+cvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbnd
-He has a facebo ok too!
-Jamie Lee Pierce Bornfagdsdkjafhe hallo world! sdkjfhsadkjghaksjdhghkdaj ghkalsjdhkjfhskdjhfuehksjahdgsdkfjhasliruehksdjhgasuidhgjashdfkjashdkfshkdjfhdkj hfksjfkshjffjhsfhjdfhdkhhhhhhkhkhkhkhkhkhkhkhkhkhkhkhkhkhkhkhkhkhkhkhkhkhkhhhhsk djfhaksdjghaksdjhgkajcvbndcvbndcvbndcvbndcvbnlcvbndcvbndcvbndcvbndcvbndcvbndcvbn dcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbnvdfvfvvcvgfnncvxcvndvdhvbbzxvb xbbzchscscb                                                  vbndcvbn😓😓😓😓😓😓3716s 52637😓😓😓,:'@+#:_"),ndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvuu eeeueuueeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeendcvbndcvbndcvbn dcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbn dcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbn dcvbndcvbndcvbn`00bndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbn dcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbn dcvbndcvbndcvbndcvbni5irbn,cg,kjfgvbjcvmnbjcvmnbujcdfk,o lcmjfkbjc.fnhgubfchyafg zhdyhrufcx9djuvdcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvsssssshenmendcvbn dcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbn dcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbn dcvbndcvbndcvbndcvbndcvbndcvbpdddddddiiiiiscpbackrpcvbndcvbndcvbndcvbnddffffcvbn dcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbn dcvbndcvbndcvbndc☺hJamie Lee Pierce is a pedo from Alpena Michigan, He lives in Kentucky now because he is wanted for breaking into homes and sexually molesting his 3 year old child, as well as his own sister and got knwos whom else.
-He mus t be stoped!
+cvbndcvbndcvbndc☺hJamie Lee Pierce is a pedo from Alpena Michigan, He lives in K entucky now because he is wanted for breaking into homes and sexually molesting his 3 year old child, as well as his own sister and got knwos whom else.
+He must be stoped!
 Please alert the police, he is a felon with firearms and he is very violent! ☺